lobster1234/lambda-proxy/README.md

 This is a lightweight HTTP/S proxy written in Java, which wraps a lambda invocation in an APIGatewayLambdaProxyRequest, thereby mimicking the API Gateway-Lambda Proxy Integration.

-The only endpoint is `/function`, which supports `GET`, `PUT`, `POST`, and `DELETE`.
+The `/function` endpoint supports `GET`, `PUT`, `POST`, and `DELETE`.
 Any request sent to this endpoint is wrapped as [APIGatewayProxyRequestEvent](https://github.com/aws/aws-lambda-java-libs/blob/master/aws-lambda-java-events/src/main/java/com/amazonaws/services/lambda/runtime/events/APIGatewayProxyRequestEvent.java).

 The Response from the Lambda is wrapped as [APIGatewayProxyResponseEvent](https://github.com/aws/aws-lambda-java-libs/blob/master/aws-lambda-java-events/src/main/java/com/amazonaws/services/lambda/runtime/events/APIGatewayProxyResponseEvent.java).